CBD for Arthritis Pain: What You Should Know

 What type of product should I consider?
 CBD-based products can be taken orally, applied to the skin or inhaled.
 There are pros and cons for each.

-Capsules can work for daily use after a safe, effective capsule dose has been established.
-Experts discourage taking CBD via edibles, like gummies and cookies, because dosing is unreliable, and they are appealing to children but do not come in childproof containers.
+Capsules can work for daily use after a safe, effective dose has been established.
+Experts discourage taking CBD via edibles, like gummies and cookies, because dosing is unreliable, sugar can be inflammatory, and they are appealing to children but do not come in childproof containers.
 Like any medicine, edibles should be secured out of sight and reach of children.

 On the skin.
 Topical products, like lotions and balms, are applied to the skin over a painful joint.
 Whether these products deliver CBD below the skin is unknown.
 Topical products may also include common over-the-counter ingredients such as menthol, capsaicin or camphor, making it difficult to determine if a positive effect is due to the CBD or another ingredient.

 Inhaled.
 CBD can be inhaled via a vaporizing, or vape, pen.
 However, inhalation of vapor oils and chemical byproducts carry unknown risks, particularly for people with inflammatory arthritis.
-For this reason and because the Centers for Disease Control and Prevention is investigating vaping in association with widespread hospitalizations and deaths from severe pulmonary disease, vaping is not recommended.
+Some vaping products, especially those purchased online rather than from state-licensed dispensaries, may also contain chemicals (such as Vitamin E acetate) that may cause severe pulmonary disease.
+As such, vaping should be approached with caution and is typically not recommended.

 How much CBD should I use?
 While there are no established clinical guidelines, the medical experts consulted by the Arthritis Foundation recommend the following for adults:

 - Go low and slow.
 Start with just a few milligrams of CBD in sublingual form twice a day.
-If relief is inadequate after one week, increase the dose by that same amount.
+If relief is inadequate after three or four days, increase the dose by that same amount.
 If needed, go up in small increments over several weeks.
-If you find relief, continue taking that dose twice daily to maintain a stable level of CBD in the blood.
+If you find relief, continue taking that dose twice or more daily to maintain a stable level of CBD in your body.

 - If CBD alone doesn’t work and you are in a state where medical or recreational marijuana is legal, talk to your doctor about taking CBD with a very low-dose THC product.
 Be aware that THC, even at low levels, may get you high, creating cognitive, motor and balance issues.
 Try THC-containing products at home or at night first, so you can sleep off any unwanted effects.